 AXIS Re SE operated from its Head Office at Mount Herbert Court, 34 Upper Mount Street, Dublin 2 until January 2023 when the premises were sold.
-Contractual provisions have provided for the continued use of Mount Herbert Court as the Company's registered office and for the purposes of storage for a period of six months post sale.
-The Company's registered office is expected to move to 20 Kildare Street, Dublin 2 in March 2023.
+In April 2023, the Company moved to office space at 6th Floor, 20 Kildare Street, Dublin 2.
 The Company has a branch office in Zurich, Switzerland, which trades as "AXIS Re Europe".
 The Company has a Representative office in Brazil.

 The Company is a part of the AXIS Capital Holdings Limited ("AXIS Capital") group.
 AXIS Capital is a Bermuda-based holding company.
-At 31 December 2022, it had common shareholders' equity of USD 4.1 billion, total capital of USD 6.0 billion and total assets of USD 27.6 billion.
+At 31 December 2023, it had common shareholders' equity of USD 4.7 billion, total capital of USD 6.6 billion and total assets of USD 30.2 billion.

-The principal activity of the Company is the transaction of treaty and facultative reinsurance business in respect of the risks of third parties, primarily in the motor, property (including energy), liability, credit and surety, accident and health, marine and transit classes of business.
+The principal activity of the Company is the transaction of treaty and facultative reinsurance business in respect of the risks of third parties, primarily in the marine, transit, property (including energy), liability, accident and health, motor and credit and surety classes of business.

-Gross premiums written in 2022 of USD 775.5 were broadly in line with prior.
-During the year, the Company continued to reposition the portfolio, reducing exposures in less profitable business to improve underlying underwriting performance and reduce volatility.
+Gross premiums written in 2023 of USD 678.3 million were broadly in line with prior.
+During the year, the Company continued to re-position the portfolio, reducing exposures in less profitable business to improve underlying underwriting performance and reduce volatility.